smartforce-io/flutter-caching/README.md

 - ```Clean DB``` - removes all tables from SQLite database and creates them again;
 - ```Old Json Caching Example``` - fetching data from REST API and caching into SQLite;

 - Firebase notifications are also enabled.
 FCM token is shown in debug console at startup.
-Copy the token and go to "Cloud messaging" in Firebase console to test in out.
+Copy the token and go to "Cloud messaging" in Firebase console to test it out.